curran/d3-rosetta/README.md

 The `unidirectionalDataFlow` function is a core utility that establishes and manages the unidirectional data flow pattern for a visualization.
 It handles state initialization and updates, and ensures the visualization (`viz` function) is re-rendered whenever the state changes.

 - **`container`**: A DOM element (or a mock object in tests) where the visualization will be rendered or attached.
 This `container` is passed through to the `viz` function.
 - **`viz`**: A function that encapsulates the rendering logic of the visualization.
 This function is called by `unidirectionalDataFlow` initially and every time the state is updated.
-It receives three arguments:
+It receives a single options object with the following properties:
   - `container`: The same `container` object passed to `unidirectionalDataFlow`.
   - `state`: An object representing the current state of the application.
 It is initialized as an empty object `{}` by `unidirectionalDataFlow`.
   - `setState`: A function to update the state.
 It accepts a callback function that receives the previous state and should return the new state using [immutable update patterns](https://redux.js.org/usage/structuring-reducers/immutable-update-patterns) (e.g., `setState(prevState => ({ ...prevState, newProperty: 'value' }))`).
 Invoking `setState` triggers `unidirectionalDataFlow` to re-execute the `viz` function with the updated state.